Financial advisors can hold a special place in a family’s life. They’re also in a unique position to identify a cause for concern.

 What I realized through that experience is that anyone can become the target of financial abuse.
 I also learned how difficult it is for people to talk about it, even with those they are closest to.
 But having open conversations about the risks, the warning signs, and what we can all do to prevent financial abuse are critical to addressing the issue.

-In launching this division of the Client Risk Prevention division at RBC Wealth Management—U.S. This group exists to better arm our employees with the resources and training to prevent, detect and report suspected financial abuse.
+The Client Risk Prevention division at RBC Wealth Management–U.S., launched five years ago, arms our employees with the resources and training to prevent, detect and report suspected financial abuse.

-In launching this division we’re not just paying lip service to a popular topic, we’re putting money and resources into addressing it.
-We’re doing it because it’s increasingly necessary in the world today and we did it because it’s personal – for me and for the thousands of people impacted by financial abuse on a daily basis.
+We’re not just paying lip service to a popular topic, we’re putting money and resources into addressing it.
+We’re doing it because it’s increasingly necessary in the world today and we did it because it’s personal—for me and for the thousands of people impacted by financial abuse on a daily basis.

 Financial advisors can hold a special place in a family’s life.
 They know more about their clients’ financial picture than sometimes even the clients themselves do.
 For that reason, advisors are in a unique position to identify signs of trouble early on.
 Those signs can range from changes in behavioral patterns, the sudden addition of other family members as decision makers on accounts, or a drastic swing in risk tolerance or investment preferences brought on, often times, by some form of dementia.